Photo by @limitlessbloom

 The ability for our hair to shrink back to its normal state after being stretched is a sign that it is healthy, but many women dislike their shrinkage and view it as a problem.
 One such reader who dislikes her shrinkage wrote in to express this concern, and we wanted to share our tips with everyone.

 I have 4c hair.
-It’s [been] 11 months.
-It keeps on shrinking.
-It shrinks so much it looks like a 2inch hair.
+It’s [been growing out for] 11 months.
+It keeps shrinking.
+It shrinks so much it looks like a 2-inch hair.

 Our hair may be growing longer, but for some of us the shrinkage increases as our hair grows!
-I want to reiterate that shrinkage is not a bad thing, but if you prefer to wear your hair stretched then here are five super easy ways to do that without damaging your hair.
+I want to reiterate that shrinkage is not a bad thing, but if you prefer to wear your hair stretched, then here are seven super easy ways to do that without damaging your hair.

 2. Bantu-Knot Out

-A fun style all by themselves, Bantu knots are a great way to stretch the hair without using heat.
+A fun style all by themselves, Bantu knots are a great way to stretch the hair.
 They can be created on wet or dry hair.
-Simply section your hair and twist them into Bantu knots, then allow them to air-dry completely.
-When you take them down you will have a textured look but with more stretch than your natural texture.
+Simply section your hair and twist the sections into Bantu knots, then allow them to air-dry completely.
+When you take them down, you will have a textured look, but with more stretch than your natural texture.